 What is private health insurance?

-Private health insurance refers to health insurance plans marketed by the private health insurance industry, as opposed to government-run insurance programs.
+Private health insurance refers to health insurance plans marketed by private insurance companies or offered by self-insured employers, as opposed to government-run insurance programs such as Medicare, Medicaid, and CHIP.
 Private health insurance currently covers a little more than half of the U.S. population.

-Private health insurance includes employer-sponsored plans, which cover about half of the American population.
-Another 6% of Americans purchase private coverage outside of the workplace in the individual/family health insurance market, both on and off-exchange.
+Private health insurance includes employer-sponsored plans, both self-insured and fully-insured (meaning the employer buys coverage from an insurance company), which cover almost half of the American population.
+Another 6% of Americans purchase private coverage outside of the workplace in the individual/family health insurance market, both on- and off-exchange.

-There are also a variety of types of private health insurance that are much less regulated than regular major medical coverage.
-This includes short-term health plans, fixed indemnity plans, critical illness insurance, accident supplements, dental and vision insurance, etc. These types of coverage are all sold by private health insurance companies, but are generally only suitable to serve as supplemental coverage as opposed to a person’s only health coverage (or, in the case of short-term health insurance, to cover a person for a very limited time period).
+There are also various types of private health insurance that are much less regulated than regular major medical coverage.
+This includes short-term health plans, fixed indemnity plans, critical illness insurance, accident supplements, dental and vision insurance, etc. These types of coverage are all sold by private health insurance companies, but are generally only suitable to serve as supplemental coverage as opposed to a person’s only health coverage (or, in the case of short-term health insurance, to cover a person for a very limited amount of time).

 Is private health insurance subsidized by the government?

 Yes, in most cases.
 Employer-sponsored health insurance is subsidized via the tax code, as it’s typically offered as a pre-tax benefit for employees.
-Over a ten-year period from 2019-2028, the Congressional Budget Office projects that federal subsidies for employer-sponsored health coverage is projected to be $3.7 trillion (mostly due to the fact that the value of this coverage is generally not subject to payroll or income taxes).
+Over ten years from 2019-2028, the Congressional Budget Office projects that federal subsidies for employer-sponsored health coverage is projected to be $3.7 trillion (mostly because the value of this coverage is generally not subject to payroll or income taxes).

 For private health insurance that people purchase themselves in the individual/family market, the Affordable Care Act created premium subsidies and cost-sharing reductions, which make coverage and care much more affordable than they would otherwise be.
 The same CBO report projected federal spending of $800 million for premium subsidies over that same ten-year period.
 But the federal government is no longer funding cost-sharing reductions, which has indirectly resulted in higher federal spending on premium subsidies.